lrtrln/wpcli-move/README.md

     ```bash
     git clone <repository_url> wp-content/mu-plugins/wp-move-cli
     ```
-2. Navigate into the plugin directory and install the PHP dependencies using Composer.
-    ```bash
-    cd wp-content/mu-plugins/wp-move-cli
-    composer install
-    ```
-3. Verify the installation by running `wp move`.
+2. Verify the installation by running `wp move`.
 You should see a list of available commands.

 ## Configuration